 Enforceable Undertakings were introduced by legislation in 2009 and the Fair Work Ombudsman has been successfully using them since against companies that breach workplace laws without the need for civil court proceedings.

-, a Federal Circuit Court judge warned employers that they are at risk of breaching workplace law if they outsource to cheap employment providers.
+In another recent case, a Federal Circuit Court judge warned employers that they are at risk of breaching workplace law if they outsource to cheap employment providers.